leon000694/general_code/README.md

-- 👋 Hi, I’m @leon000694
+- Hi, I’m leon hsu/
-- 👀 I’m interested in automation.
-- 🌱 I’m currently learning Python language.
+- 👀 I’m interested in automation, so I’m currently learning Python language.
 - I'm a new guy in computer scientific realm.
-- Please advise to me anything, thanks.
+Please advise to me anything, thanks.

 <!---
 leon000694 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.